samaradel/www_threefold/www.threefoldtoken.com/content/gettingstarted/gettingstarted.md

 The app will keep you updated on latest developments through its News service.

-The app also the apps allow you to become a member of our organization, become a hoster and purchase our tokens.
+The app also the apps allow you to become a member of our organization, become a TF Miner and purchase our tokens.

 ## News